By: Dr. Kasen Zhai1; M.Sc Richard Mudarra2.

 Formaldehyde played an important role in achieving a significant reduction in the use of antibiotics in animal feed in the European Union, guaranteeing feed hygiene safety and avoiding cross-contamination along the different axes that make up the food production supply chain.
 Previous studies have shown that the use of formaldehyde can effectively control pathogenic organisms such as Salmonella spp contained in food and water without affecting productivity (Carrique et al., 2007; Ricke, 2017).

-However, the use of formaldehyde as a feed hygiene enhancer was banned in August 2018 due to human health risks according to the commission implementing regulation (EU)2018/183.
+However, the use of formaldehyde as a feed hygiene enhancer was banned in August 2018 due to human health risk according to commission implementing regulation (EU)2008/183.
 Additionally, from a nutritional standpoint, formaldehyde has the ability to denature proteins and generate irreversible cross-linking between proteins, affecting normal digestion and utilization of protein sources.

 Fortunately, while the use of formaldehyde was restricted, the European Food Safety Authority (EFSA) recommended formic acid as the only food safety enhancer allowed in all animal species according to commission implementing regulations (EU)2017/940.